Nizarel/DevOps_DevSecOps/Scenarios/DependencyContainerScanning/WhiteSource-Dependency.md

     apiKey=
     #The API Key must be provided.
 It can be explicitly set at runtime, or provided in this config.
-    #Privacy of source code is a major deciding factor on location and lean toward setting the apiKey in the pipeline.
+   #Privacy of source code is a major deciding factor on location.
+We recommend setting the apiKey in your pipeline using secure variables.

     projectName=